-Are you thinking your child has separation anxiety?
-You’ve bonded with your baby since birth, and your undying love for one another has created a close relationship between you two.
+Could your child have separation anxiety?
+You’ve bonded with your baby since birth, and your undying love for one another has created a close relationship between the two of you.
 There is great pleasure that comes from spending time with your child, but time apart is something we cannot avoid—and sometimes we need it!

-How do you know your preschooler has separation anxiety?
+How do you know if your child has separation anxiety?

 1. Don’t Sneak Off

-Sneaking off seems like a simple solution—waiting until your child is distracted by the babysitter lets your leave without witnessing the tears.
+Sneaking off seems like a simple solution—waiting until your child is distracted by the babysitter lets you leave without witnessing the tears.

-- This doesn’t help the problem; it only makes your little one feel like you’re abandoning them.
+- This doesn’t help the problem; it only makes your child feel like you’re abandoning them.

 - This may only make it harder for your child to leave your side.